moosetechnology/FamixDiff/resources/docs/DevelopperDocumentation.md

 	^ true
   ```

-Here we see that we check that the parents are the same for the receiver and the parameter, but instead of comparing their names, we ask the resolver to compare them itself to manage renamings.
+Here, instead of directly comparing parent names, we ask the resolver to manage renaming cases.

-#### Customize the comparison depending on the metamodel
+#### Customizing the comparison based on the metamodel

-If a specific metamodel has specificities that should be taken into account in the comparison, it is possible to add any comparison method on a Famix trait or directly on the concrete entities as long as they are using at least one pragma `#famixDiff:priority:`.
+If a specific metamodel has unique characteristics that should be considered in the comparison, it is possible to add comparison methods on a Famix trait or directly on concrete entities, as long as they include at least one `#famixDiff:priority:` pragma.

 ### Optimization logic

-FamixDiff needs to apply a huge number of comparisons between entities.
-On a middle size project it can happen billions of times.
-When the comparison logic was finished, I tried to apply it on a middle size project and it took 3h to run because the algorithm was constantly collecting the pragmas in the entities to compare to apply the comparisions.
+FamixDiff needs to perform an enormous number of comparisons between entities—potentially billions of times on a mid-sized project.
+Initially, running the algorithm on a mid-sized project took 3 hours because it constantly retrieved pragmas from entities before applying comparisons.

-I tried to do a first optimization by saving the methods to execute (the methods with the pragmas) in a dictionary for each kind of entities in the model.
-Once the algorithm finished to run, I was discarding this cache.
-This method allowed to reduce the execution time from 3h to 20min but most of the time was spend in the access to the cache.
+A first optimization was to cache the methods to execute (i.e., the methods with the relevant pragmas) in a dictionary for each type of entity in the model.
+Once the algorithm finished, this cache was discarded.
+This reduced execution time from 3 hours to 20 minutes, but most of the time was still spent accessing the cache.

-Currently, a more brutal optimization is implemented.
-I removed the cache and instead, for each kind of entities, the first comparison will call a method that does not exist in the system.
-FamixDiff will catch the `MessageNotUnderstood` raised and will collect the pragmas for this specific kind of entity.
-Once we have the methods to execute, we compile dynamically a method containing all the code to execute the comparison and we call this method.
-Then, for all other entities of this kind, we just execute this compiled method.
+The current implementation uses a more aggressive optimization.
+Instead of caching, for each type of entity, the first comparison triggers a method that does not exist in the system.
+FamixDiff catches the resulting `MessageNotUnderstood` error, collects the relevant pragmas for that entity type, dynamically compiles a method with all the required comparisons, and then calls it.
+Subsequent comparisons for that entity type use the compiled method directly.

-This is done like this:
+This is done as follows:

 ```st
 TEntityMetaLevelDependency>>identityMatch: otherEntity resolver: resolver